marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-for-code-generation-conventions.rst

   option is enabled by default except when :option:`-std`:samp:`=f95` is given.
 See also :option:`-Wrealloc-lhs`.

-.. index:: faggressive-function-elimination

-.. index:: Elimination of functions with identical argument lists
+.. index:: faggressive-function-elimination, Elimination of functions with identical argument lists

 .. option:: -faggressive-function-elimination